BIOGRAPHY

 COURSES TAUGHT

 Xu Bing was in residence at UC Davis from October 31 to November 4, 2022.
 During that time, a special screening of Xu Bing's experimental film, Dragonfly Eyes, was held on November 1 in Wright Hall.
 Xu gave a public lecture at Wyatt Pavilion Threatre on November 3 and led a seminar for 14 undergraduate and graduate students in Art Studio.
-Xu Bing's seminar explored practices and the redefinition of "found" materials in the digital age, through repetition, narrative and collage.
-Students were asked to collect already-available footage and images from their life and craft their own 3-5 minute video as response and intervention.
-The seminar was created in conversation with a special screening of Xu Bing's experimental film, Dragonfly Eyes, held on Nov.
-1, 2022, posing the questions: how we reflect on the situatedness of our everyday life in the new global, digital world?
+Xu Bing's seminar explored practices and the redefinition of "found" materials in the digital age.
+Students were asked to collect already-available footage and images from their life and create their own 3-5 minute video as response.
+The seminar posed the questions: how we reflect on the situatedness of our everyday life in the new global, digital world?
 How to make sense of reality in a time with the abundance of images and footage?
 Who is watching?

 PUBLIC LECTURE